ericaleesnyder/readme-generator/README.md

 Through this process I learned just how helpful linking multiple JavaScript files can be when trying to keep code clean and concise.

-The deployed version of the application can be found at: https://ericaleesnyder.github.io/readme-generator/
+The application can be found at: https://ericaleesnyder.github.io/readme-generator/

 ## Table of Contents